lancenacabuan/Shaliah/README.md

 The first few centuries of Christianity were not monolithic in belief;
-there was significant diversity in how Jesus was understood: - **Ebionites** (early Jewish Christians sect, perhaps originating in 1st/2nd century)–held a **Unitarian** view: Jesus was the human Messiah, not pre-existent, born naturally (some Ebionites denied the virgin birth), totally subordinate.
+there was significant diversity in how Jesus was understood: - **Ebionites** (early Jewish Christians sect, perhaps originating in 1st/2nd century) – held a **Unitarian** view: Jesus was the human Messiah, not pre-existent, born naturally (some Ebionites denied the virgin birth), totally subordinate.
 They saw Paul as heretical.
-Ebionites thus represent an early Unitarian strain, though considered heretical by the Great Church fathers. - **Docetists/Gnostics**–some, on the other extreme, saw Jesus as a divine being who only seemed human (Docetism).
-They might not be Trinitarian per se, but they had a *very high* Christology (in that Christ is fully divine, but not truly incarnate–which is another heterodox view). - **\"Middle\" proto-orthodoxy**–figures like Ignatius of Antioch clearly call Jesus "God" but also emphasize his humanity.
-Justin Martyr describes Logos as second to the Father (so not coequal, but definitely pre-existent and divine in nature). - **Arianism** (early 4th century but had antecedents)–taught Christ as pre-existent divine agent but created.
+Ebionites thus represent an early Unitarian strain, though considered heretical by the Great Church fathers. - **Docetists/Gnostics** – some, on the other extreme, saw Jesus as a divine being who only seemed human (Docetism).
+They might not be Trinitarian per se, but they had a *very high* Christology (in that Christ is fully divine, but not truly incarnate – which is another heterodox view). - **\"Middle\" proto-orthodoxy** – figures like Ignatius of Antioch clearly call Jesus "God" but also emphasize his humanity.
+Justin Martyr describes Logos as second to the Father (so not coequal, but definitely pre-existent and divine in nature). - **Arianism** (early 4th century but had antecedents) – taught Christ as pre-existent divine agent but created.
 This is somewhat in-between: higher than Unitarian human-only, but not equal to Father.
 Historically, Arianism is often seen as a kind of *extreme subordinationism* that became a major alternative to Nicaea.